-CSU is committed to providing a high quality of educational and related services for students, and encourages students to say where there is cause for concern in academic and nonacademic matters.
+Columbia Southern University (CSU) is committed to providing a high quality of educational and related services for students, and encourages students to say where there is cause for concern in academic and non-academic matters.
 A complaint is defined as dissatisfaction occurring when a decision, act, or condition, based upon specific factual data, affects the student in a perceived negative or unjust manner, or an allegation of improper, unfair, arbitrary, or discriminatory treatment by university personnel.
 A complaint may constitute a grievance if mutual resolution cannot be achieved and the complaint is deemed a grievable matter.
-Such grievances may include, but are not limited to, academic matters such as final grade challenges, mistreatment by a university representative, records or registration errors, inaccurate assessment of fees, or discrimination on the basis of race, national origin, sex, marital status, religion, age, or disability.
+Such grievances may include, but are not limited to, academic matters such as final grade challenges, mistreatment by a university representative, records or registration errors, inaccurate assessment of fees, or discrimination on the basis of race, religion, national origin, sexual orientation, physical handicap, age, marital status, , gender or disability.
 Non-grievable matters may include admissions decisions or similar academic decisions that would impair the exercise of academic freedom.
 CSU strives to maintain an environment where students, faculty, staff, and administration can achieve an atmosphere of acceptance, allowing complaints and grievances to be resolved in a manner that encourages informal conciliation and facilitates early resolution.
 This action promotes effective, just, and supportive feedback while maintaining privacy and confidentiality.
 No student may pursue the formal grievance procedure prior to exhausting the complaint procedure.
 The University reserves the right to amend use of the Student Complaint and Grievance Policy in any circumstance that appears to be unethical or inappropriate.